3DAnimals/3DAnimals/README.md

 ## Pretrained Models
-The pretrained models can be downloaded using the scripts provided in `results/`, for example:
+The pretrained models can be downloaded using the scripts provided in `results/`.
+All pretrained models should be downloaded in the same directory as the download script, for example:
 ```shell
 cd results/magicpony
 sh download_pretrained_horse.sh